Remitheunderappreciated/Survivor-Elite-4compmod/README.md

 After a few years of altering and testing different game configurations, I've concocted the perfect challenge for veteran players.
 Survivor Elite aims to push the players into doing things they would have never considered before.
 To bring back that fresh sensation to an old game.

+This mod is currently unfinished.
+However, it is in a playable state.